mit-satori/getting-started/satori-training.md

-### Various Training for faster onboarding in the system HW and SW architecture
+## Training for faster onboarding in the system HW and SW architecture

 [https://vimeo.com/346452547](https://vimeo.com/346452547)
 Steve Abbott (NVIDIA) talks about GPUDirect, CUDA-aware MPI, and CUDA IPC.
 He describes what they are, how they are different, and how they are related to each other.